userspace-xdp/userspace-xdp/bench/paper.md

 Help answer:

-- What's the difference compare kernel per-cpu hash map(Without lock) and kernel hash map(With lock)
+- What's the difference compare kernel per-cpu hash map(Without lock) and kernel hash map(With lock)?
+We can see from kernel Driver mode per-cpu hash map vs kernel Driver mode hash map.
-- What's the difference compare kernel hash maps with userspace inline hash maps(Without lock)
+- What's the difference compare kernel hash maps with userspace inline hash maps(Without lock)?
+We can see from kernel Driver mode per-cpu hash map vs af_xdp inline map.
 - What if we adpot a more simple hash algorithm?
-(Assume the key is int type)
+(Assume the key is int type) DPDK inline map vs dpdk inline map simple array.

+Also, inline a hash map has better improvement thn inline a global variable array map.
+Global variable array map is not access by helpers.

-## Inline helpers
+## Inline helpers -can work

 Case: xdp-tcpclassify